yukajyeh/yukajyeh/README.md

 - 🌱 I’m currently learning ...
 Vue.js, TypeScript
 - 💬 Ask me about ... wine, ramen, Amsterdam ... anything really
-- 📫 How to reach me: ... send me a carrier pigeon 🐦
+- 📫 How to reach me: ... send a carrier pigeon 🐦
 - 😄 Pronouns: ...
 She/Her ; but my current D&D campaign character is a They/Them
 - ⚡ Fun fact: ...
 I am very active on Duolingo, and proud of it